Courses from Nazarene Theological College

 Competent in practice.
 Acquiring the particular skills required in working with people, including listening, group work and evaluation

 The MA in Theology (and linked Postgraduate Diploma or Certificate in Theology) at NTC is a taught programme with a blend of seminars, essay work, and (for the MA) dissertation, all emphasising group interaction, supported by in-depth reading and reflection.
-The range of study pathways, some of which are delivered at both our Manchester and Glasgow centres, include ‘Urban Mission’, ‘Transforming Leadership’, ‘Christian Engagement with Islam’, ‘Global Mission and Culture’, and more.
+The range of study pathways, some of which are taught weekly or as a block, include ‘Urban Mission’, ‘Transforming Leadership’, ‘Christian Engagement with Islam’, ‘Global Mission and Culture’, and more.
 The pathways are designed to challenge, resource and inspire those involved in ministry, missions, or teaching, as well as offering a robust foundation for further postgraduate research.